linode/manager/CODE_STYLE.md

 ### Error Handling

-Our application has to work with different types of errors: JavaScript `Error` objects, Axios `ErrorResponses`, and field errors from the Linode API.
+Our application has to work with different types of errors: JavaScript `Error` objects, `AxiosErrors`, and field errors from the Linode API.
 To simplify working with these and maintain consistency, we have created several helper methods in `src/utilities/errorUtils`.

 #### ApiFieldError arrays